racket/racket/racket/src/cs/README.txt

    At the linklet API level, this mode implements the 'quick option to `compile-linklet` and similar functions.

-   In development mode or when the "cs" suffix is used for build mode, compiled ".zo" files in this mode are written to a "cs" subdirectory of "compiled".
+   When the "cs" suffix is used for build mode, compiled ".zo" files in this mode are written to a "cs" subdirectory of "compiled".

    Interpreter mode is used automatically for large modules in machine-code mode, as controlled by `PLT_CS_COMPILE_LIMIT`.
 It is